physiopy/physiopy.github.io/docs/libraries/peakdet.md

 The [user guide](https://peakdet.readthedocs.io/en/latest/usage.html) also provided at the link above discusses the reproducibility of loading and saving data, as well as, the processing and editing of the physiological data.

 ### License Information
+Copyright 2016-2020 Ross Markello, 2020-2025 The Physiopy community.

-This codebase is licensed under the Apache License, Version 2.0.
+Peakdet codebase is licensed under the Apache License, Version 2.0.
 The full license can be found in the [LICENSE](https://github.com/physiopy/peakdet/blob/master/LICENSE) file in the peakdet distribution.
 You may also obtain a copy of the license [here](http://www.apache.org/licenses/LICENSE-2.0).